-Eleni Petrou (PhD student)
+Eleni Petrou (Postdoc)

 Natalie Lowell (PhD student)

-Natalie just finished a Master’s of Marine Affairs at UW, where she combined her interests of marine sciences and policy.
+Natalie has a Master’s of Marine Affairs at UW, where she combined her interests of marine sciences and policy.
 She is interested in using science to answer socially-defined problems, which brought her to SAFS to study population genetics and adaptation of purple-hinged rock scallops, an emerging aquaculture species on the American west coast.

 Molly Jackson (MS student)